International asset recovery

 The Global Focal Point Platform

-Primarily designed to help practitioners in locating and recovering stolen assets, the platform enables investigators to pursue cases where assets may have been flown out of the country, held in different forms or are under direct or indirect controlling interest of corrupt officials and entities.
+A secure Global Focal Point Platform is available to authorized users via INTERPOL’s secure website.
+It enables investigators to pursue cases where assets may have been flown out of the country, held in different forms or are under direct or indirect control of corrupt officials and entities.

-Focal points are available to respond to emergency requests for assistance via the Platform.
-Such a service is crucial in asset recovery cases where lack of immediate action may cause law enforcement to lose a money trail.
+Focal points are available to respond to emergency requests for assistance.
+This is crucial in asset recovery cases where lack of immediate action may cause law enforcement to lose a money trail.

-Through INTERPOL secure and encrypted channels, registered Focal Points have access to the following tools and services:
+Through INTERPOL secure channels, registered Focal Points can access:

-- Information and contact details of Focal Points from other jurisdictions, who can be contacted directly for urgent requests on asset recovery information.
+- Information and contact details of Focal Points from other jurisdictions;

-- Legislative, administrative, investigative and judicial frameworks concerning asset recovery in the registered member country.
+- Legislative, administrative, investigative and judicial frameworks for member countries;

-- A 24-Hour Initial Action Checklist for an asset recovery investigation: Many experts believe that after 24 hours it is very difficult even impossible to fully recover stolen assets.
-Therefore, immediate action is necessary.
-This checklist gives Focal Points a framework when initiating a stolen asset investigation, to ensure that key steps are covered, for example, identifying relevant witnesses and interviewing them, freezing and seizing proceeds of crime, and obtaining relevant documents.
+- A 24-Hour Initial Action Checklist for an asset recovery investigation: This checklist covers key steps, for example, identifying and interviewing relevant witnesses, freezing and seizing proceeds of crime, and obtaining relevant documents.

-In addition,training and the sharing of best practices are fundamental to success.
-In particular, it is a priority for us to share regionally-based case studies, best practices and guidelines with our member countries, for example, through the INTERPOL Library of Best Practices, produced by the INTERPOL Group of Experts on Corruption.
+In addition, we share best practices and guidelines with our member countries through the INTERPOL Library of Best Practices, produced by the INTERPOL Group of Experts on Corruption.